sageshoyu/docs-opmanual_sky/book/opmanual_sky/15-highschool-build/110-Build-Part1-Instructions.md

 ## Insert the SD card into the Pi

-Insert your (now flashed) SD card into the SD card slot on the bottom of the Pi. **Note that the direction does matter** - the lettering on the SD card should be facing downward.
+Insert your (now flashed) SD card into the SD card slot on the bottom of the Pi.

+Note: The SD card direction does matter - the lettering on the SD card should be facingS downward.

 <figure class="flow-subfigures">
-    <figcaption>SD card in Pi</figcaption>
+    <figcaption>SD Card inserted in the Pi</figcaption>
     <figure>
         <figcaption>Top View</figcaption>
         <img style='width:230px' src="photos/sd_card_in_pi_top_view.jpg"/>